Aditiii29/EDUCO-AgentForce-AI/README.md

 “What courses does EDUCO offer?”

-“What is the GST for Graduation?”
+“What is the GST of Graduation for EDUCO?”

 “How much registration fee do I need to pay?”